Dice

 We had a cold spell last week.

-other spellings: short time, little while, bit, period, stretch, for a spell, and a long spell
+variations: short time, little while, bit, period, stretch, for a spell, a long spell

 ★ "Spell" in this sense nearly always means *a while* or *a stretch* - not a magic charm.
 The meaning depends on context. ★